asghold/arithmetic-calculator-app/README.md

-# Getting Started with Create React App
+# To run the Arithmetic-Calculator-App

 1. Clone the project from